 The Wisconsin Trust Account Foundation, Inc. (WisTAF) exists to address this issue.
-A 501(c)(3) nonprofit corporation, we are proud to be the state’s channel for civil legal aid funding established by the Wisconsin Supreme Court.
+A 501(c)(3) nonprofit corporation, we are the civil legal aid funding administrator established by the Wisconsin Supreme Court.

-Since our founding in 1986, WisTAF has awarded and overseen millions of dollars in grants ($64.8 million to be precise) to organizations throughout the state.
-Our investment helps the most vulnerable residents in every Wisconsin county to access services that open the door to the justice system — including advice and representation from attorneys.
+Since our founding in 1986, WisTAF has awarded and overseen millions of dollars in grants to organizations throughout the state.
+Our investment helps the most vulnerable in every Wisconsin county to access services that open the door to the justice system — including advice and representation from attorneys.

 With this access, clients can pursue the legal outcomes needed to realize stability, health, and self-sufficiency, in turn benefitting our state as a whole.